conjurer-rich/fast-flow-flywheel/pages/overview.md

 ### Outer Loop: Sensing → Shaping → Sharing → Shifting

 This is the strategic cycle that helps organizations build awareness, co-design better structures, communicate shared intent, and evolve deliberately.
+If you are familiar with Wardley Mapping, the outer flywheel loop maps cleanly to the Observe, Orient, Decide, Act (OODA) loop.
+The output of the strategic cycle should feed into the inner loop.

 ### Inner Loop: Sense → Act → Reflect → Align → Amplify (SARAA)